awsdocs/elb-classic-load-balancers-user-guide/doc_source/enable-access-logs.md

    1. For **S3 location**, type the name of your S3 bucket, including the prefix \(for example, `my-loadbalancer-logs/my-app`\)\.
 You can specify the name of an existing bucket or a name for a new bucket\.

    1. \(Optional\) If the bucket does not exist, choose **Create this location for me**\.
 You must specify a name that is unique across all existing bucket names in Amazon S3 and follows the DNS naming conventions\.
-For more information, see [Rules for Bucket Naming](https://docs.aws.amazon.com/AmazonS3/latest/dev/BucketRestrictions.html#bucketnamingrules) in the *Amazon Simple Storage Service Developer Guide*\.
+For more information, see [Rules for bucket naming](https://docs.aws.amazon.com/AmazonS3/latest/dev/BucketRestrictions.html#bucketnamingrules) in the *Amazon Simple Storage Service Developer Guide*\.

    1. Choose **Save**\.